Chazzledazzle13/Chazzledazzle13/README.md

-Hello, my name is Chaz and I am a data analyst with expertise in data analysis and reporting, dashboard and database design and query optimization.
+Hello, my name is Chaz and I am an analyst with expertise in data analysis and reporting, dashboard and database design and query optimization.

 • SQL data querying